gluefish/WatiX-cs/README.md

 - [ ] Excel write and run -
 	As a test writer, I want Excel to generate the source code for test .cs script, then compile and execute the test
+- [ ] Excel generate program source code -
+ 	As a test writer, I want to have Excel generate the source code, for the variables and test names in program.cs

 ###Research

 - [ ] 9/27 Built a compile from command line .exe = see foo.bar